bmeurant/technical-docs/software-architecture/system-design-fundamentals/cloud-native-principles.md

 ### Advantages (Benefits)

 *   **Agility and Speed**: Rapid development and deployment cycles due to independent services, automated processes, and small, focused teams.
-*   **Scalability**: Services can be scaled independently and horizontally, allowing the application to handle fluctuating loads efficiently.
+*   **[[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]**: Services can be scaled independently and horizontally, allowing the application to handle fluctuating loads efficiently.
 *   **[[reliability-engineering|Resilience]]**: Fault isolation ensures that a failure in one service does not bring down the entire application.
 Orchestration platforms provide self-healing capabilities.
 *   **Flexibility and Innovation**: Teams can choose the best technology stack for each service, fostering innovation and avoiding technology lock-in.
 *   **Cost Optimization**: Efficient resource utilization through containerization and orchestration, often combined with pay-as-you-go cloud models.